-Welcome to our 100+ Things To Do With Kids in Rhode Island!
+Welcome to our 150+ Things To Do With Kids in Rhode Island!
 (Plus Massachusetts, and Connecticut!)
-Fun, food, culture, and history–all unique to our area: these are things we believe every young Rhode Islander should see and do.
+Fun, food, culture, and history – all unique to our area: these are things we believe every young Rhode Islander should see and do.
 Plus bonus ideas in nearby Massachusetts and Connecticut!
-For easy planning, our list is divided into categories by type of event/place.
 Many free or discount passes are available at the library (please note this link is to an older article so it may not be fully up-to-date.)
 And coming soon – we will be offering money-saving coupons to the fun events and places listed below!

 If you have or run a favorite activity that is missing from our list, please let us know at firstname.lastname@example.org.
 Become a Kidoinfo Sponsor – it’s affordable and effective!
 Email email@example.com or call 401-337-9240.

 Located on 40 acres of woodlands, the Zoo offers animals from all over the globe – more than 160 species with a focus on environmental conservation.
 Music concerts, holiday events, Faces of the Rainforest exhibit, and animal feedings.
 Zip line in the Explore and Soar area and train excursions.
 Offers birthday parties and vacation and summer camps.
 Close by is Carousel Village, with a classic carousel and and Food Truck Fridays April-September.

 Explore the arts through classes, summer and vacation camps, school programs, birthday parties, and events in art, theater, music, and ceramics.
 Multiple art studios, a gallery, art boutique, and secondary performance venue, Theatre 82, and Character’s Café.
 Fall Out of Summer Arts Festival and Gingerbread House Decorating Contest.
 During the school year, free Craft Bash art activities on the last Saturday of each month.